On This Page

-We flew Spirit Airlines, a “budget airline”.
-Anticipate being nickel and dimed for every last thing (no free drinks or snacks, only small personal items fly for free.)
-You get what you pay for, so just know it’s a bit of a gamble each time.
-In this case we barely made it.
-(It was one of those ‘run through the airport and hope you get lucky’ situations.)
+We flew Spirit Airlines.
+As a budget airline, anticipate being nickel and dimed for every last thing (no free drinks or snacks, only small personal items fly for free.)
+We barely made it.
+It was one of those ‘run through the airport and hope you get lucky’ situations.

 La Fortuna was a fairly small town and we were able to get around well enough by walking.